Get Started

 Training Requirements

-Provider Type | Orientation & Safety | Basic Training | Continuing Education | Learning Library |
+Provider Type | Orientation & Safety | Basic Training | Required Continuing Education | Optional Continuing Education |

 |---|---|---|---|---|

-Contact your employer for questions about your Provider Type and training deadline. | Complete prior to providing care. | Complete by your deadline. | 12 hours required annually. | Optional Continuing Education. |
+Complete prior to providing care. | Complete by deadline. | 12 hours required annually. | Optional online training. | |

 Standard Home Care Aide (HCA) Caregivers who take care of clients, part- or full-time. | Basic Training 70 | |||